-The SRP P42 is part of a pilot electronic multi-project application process facilitated by Application Submission System & Interface for Submission Tracking (ASSIST).
-ASSIST aids the applicant for the electronic preparation and submission of multi-project applications through Grants.gov to NIH.
+The SRP P42 is part of the multi-project application process facilitated by Application Submission System & Interface for Submission Tracking (ASSIST).
+ASSIST aids the applicant with the electronic preparation and submission of multi-project applications through Grants.gov to NIH.
 Applications to this FOA must be submitted electronically; paper applications will not be accepted.
-ASSIST replaces the Grants.gov downloadable forms currently used with most NIH opportunities and provides many features to enable electronic multi-project application submission and improve data quality, including: pre-population of organization and PD/PI data, pre-submission validation of many agency business rules and the generation of data summaries in the application image used for review.
+ASSIST provides many features to enable electronic multi-project application submission and improve data quality, including: pre-population of organization and PD/PI data, pre-submission validation of many agency business rules, and the generation of data summaries in the application image used for review.

-Applicants should also refer to the NIH Office of Extramural Research “ SF424 (R&R) Application and Electronic Submission Information ” webpage for additional guidelines to prepare these complex multi-project/core applications
+Applicants also should refer to the NIH Office of Extramural Research SF424 (R&R) Application Guide webpage for additional guidelines to prepare these complex multi-project/core applications

 Applicants should include, as part of the "Other Attachments" included with the overall component, the following items:

-- Table of Research Support Core Utilization.
-In order to assist the reviewers in determining the relationship between the Research Support Cores and the Research Projects, a table should be provided that indicates the percentage use of each core relative to the individual projects.
-This table should be loaded as a file titled "Table of Research Support Core Utilization" under the "SF424 (R&R) Research & Related Other Project Information" under "Other Attachments."
+- Table of Research Support and Data Management and Analysis Core Utilization.
+To assist the reviewers in determining the relationship between the Research Support Cores and the research projects, a table should be provided that indicates the percentage use of each core relative to the individual projects.
+Centers may include the Data Management and Analysis Core in this table.
+This table should be provided as a pdf file titled "Table of Research Support and Data Management and Analysis Core Utilization".

 - Table of Changes to Projects and Cores.
-To assist review of renewal/resubmission applications, include a table listing projects and core components (by project title and project/core leader) that denotes which projects are new, continuing, substantially modified, finished/completed, or discontinued.
+To assist review of renewal/resubmission applications, a table should be included that lists projects and core components (by project title and project/core leader) denoting which projects are new, continuing, substantially modified, finished/completed, or discontinued.
 This table should coincide in order and number with the projects and cores in the current application.
-Also indicate which projects are considered to be biomedical research and which are considered environmental science research.
-It is recommended that projects/cores are numbered consecutively (i.e., numbering should not be skipped if a project from a previous funding period is discontinued in the renewal application).
-Please label in the following format: new = N; continuing = C; substantially modified = M; finished/completed = F; or discontinued = D. This table should be loaded as a file titled "Table of Changes to Projects and Cores" under the "SF424 (R&R) Research & Related Other Project Information" under "Other Attachments."
+Also, the applicant should indicate which projects are considered biomedical research and which are considered environmental science and engineering research (including which environmental science and engineering project addresses SRP's fourth mandate).
+ASSIST assigns projects/cores consecutively; therefore, when numbering projects and cores, numbering must not be skipped if a project from a previous funding period is discontinued in the renewal application.
+Please label in the following format: new = N; continuing = C; substantially modified = M; finished/completed = F; or discontinued = D. This table should be provided as a pdf file titled "Table of Changes to Projects and Cores".

-- Table of Research Approaches In order to facilitate the identification of projects and cores, a table should be included indicating the use of human subjects, vertebrate animals, international collaborations, and stem cells.
+- Table of Research Approaches.
+To facilitate the identification of projects and cores, a table should be included indicating the use of human subjects, vertebrate animals, international collaborations, and stem cells.
 Please list all research projects and cores.
-This table should be loaded as a file titled "Table of Research Approaches" under the "SF424 (R&R) Research & Related Other Project Information" under "Other Attachments."
+This table should be provided as a pdf file titled "Table of Research Approaches".

 Frequently Asked Questions

-SRP staff will gather and post FAQs throughout the duration of the release of RFA ES-13-001 until the application due date April 10, 2013.
+SRP staff will gather and post Frequently Asked Questions (Coming Soon) throughout the duration of the release of RFA-ES-18-002 until the application due date of February 15, 2021.
 Please check here for updates.